Link Building – How to Attract Quality Links

 If you link to quality sites in your field, then your site seems higher quality by association.

-One thing to recall is that the probability of a link to be clicked may influence how much PageRank passes through that link to a destination page.
+One thing to recall is that the probability of a link being clicked may influence how much PageRank passes through that link to a destination page.
 In general, links high on a page are more likely to be clicked, and the search engines know it.
 Google patents imply that they might decrease PageRank transfer if the link is unlikely to be clicked.

 SEO GUIDE BONUS VIDEO